How US Companies Lure Back Clients With Modern Customer Loyalty Solutions?

 This means that customers are rewarded a certain amount of points (e.g. 1€ = 1 point) after each transaction.

-If we take sports equipment stores in London for example, then most of them offer 5% discount that doesn’t depend on customer behavior or consumed volumes.
+If we take sports equipment stores in London for example, then most of them offer a 5% discount that doesn’t depend on customer behavior or consumed volumes.

 Even if the discount is a little bigger after each purchase the customer would definitely buy more from that store.